Mathnerd314/stroscot/docs/Commentary/Compiler.rst

 Optimization
 ============

-The path from cloud to CPU is long, so there is a lot of caching in between:

-* Physical registers (0.3 ns): managed by the CPU
-* Logical registers (0.3 ns): assembly
-* Memory Ordering Buffers (MOB), L1/L2/L3 Cache (0.5-7 ns): Managed by the CPU
-* Main Memory (0.1us-4us): assembly
-* SSD (16us-62us): file APIs
-* LAN (0.5-500ms): network stack
-* HDD (3 ms): file APIs
-* WAN (150ms): network stack

-Not all applications will use all of these, but all will use some and there is an application that uses each.
-So all of these have to be modeled in order to create a performant application.

 For a lot of compilation decisions we don't have enough information - e.g. for overloading, how should we code the dispatch table?
-Profile-guide optimization is an effective solution to this: we instrument a binary with counters for the various questions we might ask, and generate a profile with the answers.
+Profile-guided optimization is an effective solution to this: we instrument a binary with counters for the various questions we might ask, and generate a profile with the answers.
 We might need to run a binary several different ways to get good coverage so we also need a way to combine profiles together.
 If the profile shows that we don't use a code path very often, then we can de-optimize it and use a slow version.
 But if it's a hot path then we want to streamline that path as much as possible.

 With respect to optimization we have various criteria to minimize.
 * O0 - Compile time - when we are just running static verification